saghul/pyuv/docs/timer.rst

         Indicates if this handle is active.

+    .. py:attribute:: closed

+        *Read only*

+        Indicates if this handle is closing or already closed.

     .. py:attribute:: repeat

         Set the repeat value.
 Note that if the repeat value is set from a timer callback it does